Fear: a Curse Upon Me

 - Facing the Worst Possible Outcome

 - Further Reading

 What is Your Worst Possible Outcome?

-We spend a lot of our time and energy doing whatever we can to avoid the worst possible outcome, but what if we embraced it instead?
-What if, instead of running, we turned around and looked it in the eye?
-What would happen if we embraced the fact that we’re going to die, and it might be cancer, it might be a heart attack and it might be a big accident?
-What if we make peace with the possibility that our husband or wife could very well leave us one day (yikes!), or maybe we forgot to lock the door, or here’s a big one: we could lose everything we own–to a stock market crash, a fire, or we could get fired from our job.
+What if, instead of running from our fear, we turned around and looked it in the eye?
+What would happen if we embraced the fact that we’re going to die, and it might be cancer, or it might be a heart attack, or a tragic accident?
+What if we make peace with the possibility that our husband or wife could very well leave us one day (yikes!), or maybe we forgot to lock the door, or here’s a big one: we could lose everything we own—to a stock market crash, a fire, or we could get fired from our job.